tylerjnap/alexa-tv-remote/README.md

 * ssh into the Raspberry Pi via the following command `ssh pi@192.168.0.16`
 * `tmux` then `cd alexa-tv-remote` then `python index.py`; `CTRL+b then d` to exit tmux session
 * `tmux` then `cd alexa-tv-remote` then `./ngrok http 5000` (take this URL and add to Amazon Alexa Skill dashboard); `CTRL+b then d` to exit tmux session
-* To shutdown the Raspberry, if need be, run the following command `sudo shutdown -h now`
+* To shutdown the Raspberry Pi, if need be, run the following command `sudo shutdown -h now`

 ## TMUX Overview
 Allows you to SSH into a Raspberry Pi, create terminal sessions, initiate processes, and exit without terminating them.